 A grease trap connected one or several fixtures and installed inside the drain pipe.
 Its purpose is to separate grease through the water and retain it.

-Plumbing traps can be manufactured as the built-in trap that comes with your appliance, or it can be a separate item that’s connected to the appliance outlets for water and waste.
-No matter what types of traps in plumbing that you use, it should be convenient enough to clean and sustain an effective water seal under various flow circumstances.
+Plumbing traps can be manufactured as the built-in trap that comes with your appliance, or it can be a separate item connected to the appliance outlets for water and waste.
+No matter what types of traps in plumbing you use, it should be convenient enough to clean and sustain an effective water seal under various flow circumstances.